ChainSafe/gossamer/docs/docs/design/statement-distribution.md

 4. [dispatch_requests](https://github.com/paritytech/polkadot-sdk/blob/b8da8faa0a675afbed1c9ed5d524a674e93910b9/polkadot/node/network/statement-distribution/src/lib.rs#L303C8-L303C25)

 - This method is called in 2 situations: right after one of the above handles finishes execution, that is why while handling a message we might have produced a request to dispatch for example: we received a `Manifest` message and now we need to request the candidate so we build the candidate request and place them in the `RequestManager` queue and after handling the message we call `dispatch_requests`.
-The second situation is when we receive a `RetryRequest` message comming from `RequestManager`, meaning that we have failed requests in the queue to dispatch.
+The second situation is when we receive a `RetryRequest` message coming from `RequestManager`, meaning that we have failed requests in the queue to dispatch.

 ## Grid Mode